Blog2026-03-24T14:45:41+00:00

 Imperfect Serenity Blog

 I began this blog in 2005 while I was taking care of two young children and my dying mother, so the title, Imperfect Serenity, referred to my struggle to stay spiritually grounded during a difficult time.
-Eventually the title came to include my experiences in eco-justice activism, anti-racism work, and book publicity.
+Eventually this journey came to include my experiences in eco-justice activism, anti-racism work, anti-authoritarianism, and book publicity.
+My serenity is still imperfect, but I’ve learned a few things over the years.
+Feel free to comment or share any posts!

 Peace March